Presented by Marlene®

 What are the main vitamins in apples?

-In percentage terms, the most abundant is vitamin C. It helps to strengthen the immune system and promotes healthy muscles, skin and mucous membranes.
+In percentage terms, the most abundant is vitamin C. It contributes to the normal function of the immune system, skin and gums.
 With just one apple, you can therefore obtain one third of your daily vitamin C requirement.

 What vitamin in apples protects against oxidative stress?